jpanganiban/terry/README.md

 terry
 =====

-Because the original Monty Python troupe had 2 Terrys ;-)
+Because there are two Terrys in the Monty Python troupe ;-)